 7. Place the back plastic casing on top and fasten in the screws.

 8. Congratulations on fixing your camcorder tape!
-Now use a professional camcorder to DVD service to ensure your memories are preserved forever.
+Now use a camcorder conversion service to ensure your memories are preserved forever.